EA CEO Gets Pay Raise Despite Layoffs and Canceled Games, Now Earns 260x More Than Average Employee

 - The news comes on the heels of the April 2025 layoffs at Respawn Entertainment, owned by Electronic Arts since 2017.

-- For the period since 2018, EA CEO’s lowest annual pay exceeds the highest median EA worker pay by about $18 million.
+- For the period since 2018, the EA CEO’s lowest annual pay exceeds the highest median EA worker pay by about $18 million.

-Besides that, median EA worker compensation sees a big downgrade compared to the previous year, from $149,000 to $117,000.
+Besides that, median EA worker compensation saw a big downgrade compared to the previous year, from $149,000 to $117,000.

 It’s worth noting that EA’s calculation of worker pay is unfortunately quite imprecise, as it seems to be based on the median, which represents the middle value in a list of all EA salaries, rather than the mean, which is calculated by adding all the salaries together and dividing by the total number of salaries.